5-HT2A receptor: Treatment response

 Genetics seems also to be associated to some extent with the amount of adverse events in treatment of major depression disorder.

 Associations with substance abuse

 Polymorphisms in the 5-HT2A receptor coding gene HTR2A (rs6313 and s6311) have been shown to have conflicting associations with alcohol misuse.
 For example, A polymorphism in the 5-HT2A receptor coding gene HTR2A (rs6313) was reported to predict lower positive alcohol expectancy, higher refusal self-efficacy, and lower alcohol misuse in a sample of 120 young adults.
 However, this polymorphism did not moderate the linkages between impulsivity, cognition, and alcohol misuse.
 There are conflicting results as other studies have found associations between T102C polymorphisms alcohol misuse.

 Drug impact on gene expression

 There is some evidence that methylation patterns may contribute to relapse behaviors in people who use stimulants.
 In mice, psychotropic drugs such as DOI, LSD, DOM, and DOB which produced differing transcriptional patterns among several different brain regions.

-Methods to analyse the receptor

-The receptor can be analysed by neuroimaging, radioligand, genetic analysis, measurements of ion flows, and in other ways.